peteroupc/peteroupc.github.io/random.md

 - across supported hardware, and
 - across supported operating systems.

 In practice, however, it's not easy to ensure an algorithm (especially an RNG) is both deterministic and consistent.
-There are many ways an algorithm can be nondeterministic or inconsistent.
+There are many ways an algorithm can be nondeterministic or inconsistent, including the following:

-For example, differences in how **floating-point numbers** and floating-point math operations are implemented, in the order in which such operations are carried out (especially where multithreading is involved), or in how numbers are rounded after such operations, can lead to different results from run to run and from machine to machine.<sup>[**(34)**](#Note34)</sup> As another example, a **hash table** that lists its contents in a different order from run to run is not consistent, and two hash tables that assign the same item to different hash table buckets are not consistent with each other.
+- Differences in how **floating-point numbers** and floating-point math operations are implemented, in the order in which such operations are carried out (especially where multithreading is involved), or in how numbers are rounded after such operations, can lead to different results from run to run and from machine to machine.<sup>[**(34)**](#Note34)</sup>.
+- An application that relies on a **hash table** listing its contents in a predictable order might behave inconsistently if the hash table implementation doesn't guarantee this property in its documentation.<sup>[**(38)**](#Note38)</sup>

 [**`java.util.Random`**](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is one example of a PRNG with deterministic and consistent behavior, but none of the following is such a PRNG: